 As a grant giving trust, Future's Venture Foundation does not intend to deliver projects or secure funding from other sources.
 The charity plans to operate for a limited period of time until the initial funding bequeathed to it has been depleted through its grant-giving programme.
-The current anticipated closure date for the charity is in around 3 years' time (March 2022), and remaining funds will be moved out of investments in the next financial year to enable the charity to plan its final round(s) of grant-giving.
+The current anticipated closure date for the charity is in around two years' time (March 2022).

-The charity has very low overhead costs, with no premises, and staff engaged on a freelance basis.
-The wind- up costs of the organisation once the funds have been used up or in the event of an unplanned shutdown will be negligible.
-The charity will ensure that it has reserves held in bank accounts to cover at least 2 months' running costs (approximately £3,000) and the amount of unpaid grant funding committed to artists (£13,219 at 31st March 2019).
+The charity has very low fixed overhead costs, with no premises, and staff engaged on a freelance basis.
+The wind-up costs of the organisation once the funds have been used up or in the event of an unplanned shutdown will be negligible.
+The charity will ensure that it has reserves held in bank accounts to cover at least two months' running costs (approximately £3,000) and the amount of unpaid grant funding committed to artists (£16,130 at 31st March 2020).